graeme-lockley/rebo-lang/docs/index.md

 ## Values

 The smallest building block in Rebo is called a **value**.
 A value is a piece of data that can be manipulated by a program.
-There are 10 of different types of values in Rebo: unit, boolean, char, integer, float, string, function, sequence, record types and files.
+There are 10 of different types of values in Rebo: unit, boolean, char, integer, float, string, function, sequence, record types, files and sockets.

 Let's start by looking at the simplest value, the unit value.
 The unit value is written as `()` and represents the absence of a value.
 It is used in situations where a value is required but there is no value to provide.